MediaComem/comem-archidep/ex/floodit-deployment.md

 #### :books: Node.js

-[Node.js][node] is an open-source, cross-platform JavaScript runtime environment.
+[Node.js][node] is an open source, cross-platform JavaScript runtime environment.
 Where JavaScript could traditionally only run in a browser, Node.js allows you to run JavaScript code on any machine, like on your Azure VM, just like you would any other dynamic programming language like PHP, Ruby or Python.